openstax/corgi/README.md

 Run the reset-db command that is contained in the `manage.py` file.

     docker-compose exec backend python manage.py reset-db

 ### Migrations

 Automatic migration files can be generated for the database.
 After a change is made you'll want to create a new revision.

+Make sure the stack is running in development mode.

 Enter the backend Docker container: